vectorch-ai/ScaleLLM/README.md

 ### ScaleLLM server

-Once you have Docker installed, you can run ScaleLLM Docker container using the following command:
+Once you have Docker installed, you can run ScaleLLM Docker container with [latest image](https://hub.docker.com/r/vectorchai/scalellm/tags) using the following command:

 ```bash
 docker run -it --gpus=all --net=host --shm-size=1g \